 In October of 2014, a six-minute video featuring a young woman named Brittany Maynard transformed the conversation about death with dignity.
 Americans in every state answered her call and legislators responded.
 The progress has been breathtaking, and there is more to do.

 C&C Observes Day of Gratitude

-November 19, 2015, is our first ever Day of Gratitude, in honor of Brittany Maynard’s birthday.
-Because Brittany shared her story and touched the lives of millions of people, more than half of the states and the District of Columbia introduced aid in dying legislation in 2015.
+November 19, 2015, was our first ever Day of Gratitude, in honor of Brittany Maynard’s birthday.
+Because Brittany shared her story and touched the lives of millions of people, more than half of the states introduced aid in dying legislation in 2015.